 Fertiliser can be expensive, especially if you have large lawns.

 By mulching your grass clippings, you keep recycling and re-using the nutrients from just a single application.
 As a result, you don’t have to keep spending money on fertiliser.

-Also, many councils charge for the privilege of having a green waste bin.
+Also, many councils in the UK charge for the privilege of having a green waste bin.
 If you only use your bin for grass clippings, you could save up to an additional £70 per year.